Priapism's causes, symptoms and treatments

 Priapism is extremely rare, but more common in high-risk groups such as men with sickle cell anaemia, or men taking medical treatment for erectile dysfunction (like Viagra).

-About 1 in 1,000 men will experience priapism as a side effect to their treatment for erectile dysfunction.
+Less than 1 in 1,000 men will experience priapism as a side effect of their treatment for erectile dysfunction.

 If you ever experience an erection that is painful and/or lasts for more than 4 hours, seek emergency medical attention.